Planning a trip to Cactus League Spring Training in Arizona? Here’s everything you need to know for an awesome trip!

 Okay, now that we’ve gone over the basics, let’s talk about the fun stuff … all the reasons you’re going to love MLB spring training!

-Phoenix Weather
+1. The Amazing Phoenix Weather

 I have to start with the obvious: the weather.
-With average highs hitting the mid-seventies in February and March, you’re almost guaranteed beautiful, sunny weather in the Phoenix area.
+With average highs hitting the mid-seventies in February and March, you're almost guaranteed beautiful, sunny weather in the Phoenix area!

-The first year I went to spring training, temps were in the 90’s, but the next year it was quite a bit cooler (60s).
+Make sure to check the weather forecast before your trip though, because it's hard to know what to expect.
+The first year I went to spring training, temps were in the 90's, but the next year they were in the 60s and quite a bit cooler.
 This year, the opening day was rained out in a fluke storm.
-That’s pretty rare though, and the weather during the rest of our trip was beautiful.
+That's pretty rare though, and the weather during the rest of our trip was beautiful.

-Fun Ballpark Atmosphere
+2. Fun Ballpark Atmosphere

-Game results don’t really matter (except for fan/team pride), the fans are a little older (all those snow birds), and if you go on a weekday, the crowds are a little thinner.
+There's also a great relaxed atmosphere at the games!
+Results don't really matter (except for fan/team pride), the fans are a little older (all those snow birds), and if you go on a weekday, the crowds are a little thinner.

-The Chance to See Your Favorite Players … Up Close!
+3. The Chance to See Your Favorite Players ...
+Up Close!

 MLB spring training is also a great way to get up close and personal with your favorite players.
 And of course, it’s fun to check out the new players, too.
 And maybe place a bet on who will make the team roster!